Through The Fibro Fog

 • ginger, which scores 1.
 There is a note that small amounts are well tolerated.

-• almonds (for the almond butter), which score 1.
+• almonds (for the almond butter) and sesame seeds, which score 1.

 • flaxseeds aren't rated on the SIGHI list.